theflyoccultist/pwatspectrum/README.md

 ![Preview](preview.png)

 Simply compile with `make`, run the compiled binary on your terminal while playing some music or other forms of audio from your computer.
+You can run `make clean` if you want to delete the binaries automatically.

 You will probably need to install those libraries so it runs on your machine: